ablancoj/privacy-course/pets.md

 ## Private communications

+Anonymous communication networks protect not only the content of messages but also their metadata—who communicates with whom, when, and how often.
+Encryption alone secures message content, but it does not hide the fact that communication occurs between two parties.
+To protect this traffic information, several PETs have been developed.
+Early systems used mix networks, proposed again by David Chaum, where messages are collected, re-ordered, and re-encrypted by intermediary servers (“mixes”) before being forwarded, breaking the link between sender and recipient.
+Modern adaptations of this idea include onion routing, which encapsulates messages in multiple layers of encryption—like layers of an onion.
+Each intermediate node decrypts only one layer, learning only the next hop, not the original sender or final recipient.

+The best-known implementation of onion routing is the Tor network (The Onion Router).
+In Tor, messages pass through a random path of volunteer-operated relays, each adding a layer of obfuscation.
+This makes it extremely difficult for any observer to correlate input and output traffic and identify who is communicating with whom.
+Tor provides strong anonymity guarantees for users browsing the web or using online services, though it introduces latency and can be vulnerable to correlation attacks if both endpoints are monitored.
+Still, it remains the most widely deployed practical system for anonymous communication, used by journalists, activists, and individuals seeking to avoid surveillance or profiling.

 This section discusses the protection of communication channels.
 First, it describes end-to-end encryption, which provides confidentiality of communications.
 It then introduces anonymous channels.
 Having discussed mechanisms that allow users to